vsetchinfc/blog/src/_posts/2020/moving-blog.md

 1. Responsive site layout with multiple pages and list of blog posts
 2. Bootstrap framework for styling
-3. Comments based on Github Issue and Preact
+3. Comments based on Disqus
    <br/>
    <br/>